CSC-326/Onboarding-REST/README.md

 ### Getting the inventory from inside the browser

-Open the developer's tool console and executing this code inside of the console.
+Open the developer's tool console (in your Web browser -- not Eclipse!) and execute this code inside of the console.

 ```Javascript
 fetch("/api/v1/inventory")